Teaching Online FAQ

 How do I conduct a proctored exam?

-You will have to determine a testing window and make reservation with the UTD Student Success Center - Testing Center using online exam reservation form.
+You will have to determine a testing window and make reservation with the UTD Testing Center using online exam reservation form.
 For paper exam, you will submit your exam electronically as an MS Word or PDF file.
-Please see the Testing Center Guideline for Faculty on the Testing Center home page.
-Students will take the exams at a pre-approved testing facility (coordinated with the UTD Testing Center).
+Please see the Faculty Resources and Guidelines on the Testing Center home page.
+Remote students will take the exams at a pre-approved testing facility (coordinated with the UTD Testing Center).
 Hard copies of the exams will be returned to you for grading.
-(View proctored exam procedures for students.)
+(View distance learning exam proctoring information for student.)
+There is also a virtual proctoring option available for online courses to use.
+Please see the Honorlock page for more information.